Codadillo/problem-media/README.md

   * This interacts with the main server to generate recommendations for each user based on a variety of factors
   * Located at [https://github.com/countableclouds/rec_system](https://github.com/countableclouds/rec_system)

-## RoadMap (Things we need to get done)
+## Roadmap (Things we need to get done)
 - [ ] Infrastructure
   * Implement infrastructure plans to connect recommendation server to main server
 - [ ] Improve the UI
-  * Currently the CSS could use some improving
+  * Improve CSS styling
 - [ ] Profile page
   * View and follow users' profiles
 - [ ] Vetting system
-  * Allow problem owners to vett solutions to their problems
+  * Allow problem owners to vet solutions to their problems
 - [ ] Discussion system
   * Allow users to discuss solutions
 - [ ] Difficulty system